RafaelGSS/blog/priv/posts/permission-model-in-nodejs.md

 tags: security,article,en-US,nodejs
 ---

-# Permission Model in Node.js
+# Introducing Node.js Permission Model
-### Introducing the Node.js Permission Model: A mechanism to restrict access to specific resources during program execution

 Node.js is a powerful, event-driven, server-side platform for building scalable network applications.
 With its ease of use and wide range of features, it has become a popular choice for developers across the globe.